 Technology Coordinator, 2015-2017

 One of my responsibilities at the Center for English as a Second Language was to serve as the technology coordinator for the department.
-My main goals as technology coordinator was to provide training for teachers to help them integrate technology in the classroom and to make informed decisions when adapting and purchasing technology.
+My main goals as technology coordinator were to provide training for teachers to help them integrate technology in the classroom and to make informed decisions when adapting and purchasing technology.
 I was also responsible for transitioning the department from Moodle to Desire2Learn (D2L) in Summer & Fall 2016, specifically training all instructors how to create and edit courses and to apply CESL policy procedures to the new gradebook program.
 My philosophy as technology coordinator focused on accessibility in order integrate technology that students already owned or that our department or that the university provided.
 I also focused on teacher accessibility, making sure that the technology was free and relatively easy to learn and use.

 Technology Teaching & Learning Institute, 2013-2015

-One of my roles as instructional designer at KCELT was to design and facilitate workshops for faculty in Kirkwood’s Technology Teaching & Learning Institutes, which occurred at the end of every fall and spring semester.
+One of my roles as an instructional designer at KCELT was to design and facilitate workshops for faculty in Kirkwood’s Technology Teaching & Learning Institutes, which occurred at the end of every fall and spring semester.
 For the Fall 2013 semester, we designed and facilitated a series of workshops to help faculty integrate Internet video conferencing (IVC) technology, specifically Adobe Connect, Skype, Google Hangouts, and FaceTime into their courses.
 For the Spring 2014 semester, we designed and facilitated workshops to help faculty “flip” their classrooms using technology such as Camtasia, QuickTime Player, iMovie, Windows MovieMaker, and Prezi.

 After these institutes, the instructional designers follow up on each faculty member who participated in the workshops.
 One purpose is to help personalize learning for their teaching contexts.
 Another is to build a train-the-trainer model so our participants will be able to train their colleagues.
 Our primary goal is to build a community of faculty who share and exchange ideas around research-informed pedagogy.